TheRealVizard/DjangoUI-Enhancer/README.md

 # DjangoUI Enhancer

-DjangoUI Enhancer is a comprehensive collection of tools and styles designed to elevate and improve the user interface (UI) of your Django applications.
+DjangoUI Enhancer is a collection of styles designed to elevate and improve the user interface (UI) of your Django applications.
 With a focus on enhancing functionality and aesthetics, DjangoUI Enhancer empowers you to create visually appealing and professional user interfaces.

 ## Key Features: